-Mankato doesn’t hibernate for the winter, which means there’s still plenty to do!
-Whether it’s hitting the trails on a snowbike, cruising down Mount Kato on a tube, or playing hockey on one of our many skating rinks, get ready for a winter you won’t soon forget.
-Strap on your skis, ice skates or snowshoes and get out and experience Mankato this winter.
+Mankato doesn’t hibernate for the winter, and you shouldn’t either!
+Whether it’s hitting the trails on a snow bike, cruising down Mount Kato on a tube, or playing hockey on one of our many skating rinks, get ready for a winter you won’t soon forget.
+Strap on your skis, ice skates, or snowshoes and get out and experience Mankato this winter.

 Mankato is surrounded by an extensive trail system featuring groomed pathways which bring cross country skiers through Indian Lake Park, Williams Nature Center, Bray Park, Wildwood Conservation Area and Daly Park.
 Each location presents an exciting journey for a beginner or experienced cross country skier.
 Call 507-304-4025 or visit Blue Earth County’s website.
 Go>

-Down-hill skiers find that Mount Kato remains a hub for fast action and short lines.
+Downhill skiers find that Mount Kato remains a hub for fast action and short lines.
 With 19 groomed trails and four terrain parks for skiing and snowboarding, you’ll never run out of things to do.
 Getting cold?
-Head inside the cozy ski lodge for recuperation and dining.
+Head inside the cozy ski lodge for relaxation and dining.

-Each winter fans swarm indoors to cheer on their Minnesota State University, Mankato Men’s and Women’s Division I Hockey at the Verizon Center.
+Each winter fans swarm indoors to cheer on their Minnesota State University, Mankato Men’s and Women’s Division I Hockey at the Mayo Clinic Health Systems Event Center.
 During period intermissions partake in the games and cheers with the crowd.
 Go>

 Grab a sled or tube and head to the legendary Sibley Park or Spring Lake Park hill for downhill sledding.
 Don’t have a tube?
 No problem.
 Head to Mount Kato, which provides large tubes for a smoother ride with just as much thrill.